jussi-mikkonen/kaffebot/README.md

 #### Developing
 Install Go (https://golang.org).
 Clone the repository and set GOPATH env variable to the root of the repo.
+`go install kaffebot` at the root builds the project and places the binary to bin/ folder.

 #### Deploying new version
 Get the ip address from the bot (or nmap if it is down).